Pipe Systems Compared

 Selection Criteria

-For a more detailed comparison of the systems, refer to Table 4.1 in the Planungshandbuch Thermische Netze 2.0 (Planning Handbook for Thermal Networks 2.0).
+For a more detailed comparison of the systems, see Table 4.1 in the Planungshandbuch Thermische Netze 2.0 (Planning Handbook for Thermal Networks 2.0).

-No pipe system is universally optimal — the right choice results from the combination of operating parameters, installation conditions, and economics.
-It is common for multiple systems to be used in parallel within a single network: KMR in the main network, MMR or PMR for service connections, and PE pipes in cold network sections.
-Well-founded planning and hydraulic analysis with suitable software such as VICUS Districts helps to identify the right combination for each project.
+No pipe system is optimal for every case.
+The right choice falls out of the operating parameters, the installation conditions and the economics taken together.
+Within a single network, several systems are often used side by side: KMR in the main network, MMR or PMR for service connections, PE pipes in cold sections.
+Sound planning and hydraulic analysis with software such as VICUS Districts help to find the right combination for each project.

 Further reading: Pipe Dimensioning explains how to determine the appropriate nominal diameter from the selected pipe system family, Heat Loss Calculation shows the influence of insulation quality of different systems on network losses, and Dimensioning of 5GDHC Networks covers the special requirements for pipe systems in low-temperature and anergy networks.